 VISIT: Gunn Memorial Museum, Washington CT

-Affiliated with the lovely stone Gunn Library, the Museum features temporary exhibits, walking tours, film series, and other programs.
+Affiliated with the lovely stone Gunn Library, the Museum features over 10,000 items ranging from objects to archives, including research papers, family histories, maps, gravestone inscriptions, photographs, house histories, and more.
+There are also temporary exhibits, walking tours, film series, and other programs.
 Open Thurs-Sat 10-4, Sun 12-4.

 SHOP/ICE CREAM: Arethusa Farms Dairy, Bantam

 What are those former Manolo Blahnik guys up to?
 They own cows and lots of land and have called their Litchfield Hills enterprise Arethusa Farms.
 Pick up cheese, ice cream, and farm-fresh milk “like it used to taste.”

 VISIT: New Milford Historical Society Museum, New Milford